What's it all about?

 ½ is paid to the SAFE Society in Salmon Arm (the women’s shelter) and ½ is paid to Shuswap Community Foundation - endowment fund in memory of Rosemarie Vennard.

-Each year it is bigger and better and we can’t wait to see what happens in 2019.
+Each year it is bigger and better and we can’t wait to see what happens in 2020 - Our GOAL $20,000 in 2020 sounds good to us!
 The group of amazing volunteers make this possible, along with the great businesses who “host” a drop box, donate a donor prize, or let us place advertising shoes and bags in their shops.
 The list keeps growing and I thank each and every one of you for making this such a success.

 $11,237.25 in 2018